igematberkeley/igem-at-berkeley-web/content/teams/cell-gel.md

 ---
 > *Project Leads: Jiahao (Robert) Yao, Ling Yin*

-The Cell Gel Ideation team is designing a hydrogel with specifically designed structure and molecular properties to immobilize  cells within the gel, allowing these cells to proliferate and metabolize at a higher rate and at a cheaper cost compared to traditional bioreactors.
+Conventionally, genetically-engineered *E. coli* are cultured in liquid media.
+The Cell Gel Ideation team is designing an optimized hydrogel or polymeric biomaterial matrix as semi-solid phase media to boost biomanufacturing efficiency.
+The new media's structure and molecular properties will serve to immobilize cells within the gel, allowing the cells to proliferate and metabolize at a higher rate and at a cheaper cost compared to traditional bioreactors.